Azure/intro-to-intelligent-apps/labs/01-prompts/solutions/prompts.md

 ___

-## :question: Exercise 12 - NL to SQL with Codex
+## ❓ Exercise 12 - NL to SQL with Codex

 * Exercise: Write a prompt that generates the expected SQL statement
 * Table information: